-Apply caulking.
-Caulking around windows and door frames will seal cracks and keep cold air out.
+Apply caulking around windows and door frames to seal cracks and keep cold air out.

-Make sure your furnace filters are clean.
-Dirty filters cause poor heat circulation and wasted energy.
+Make sure furnace filters are clean; dirty filters cause poor heat circulation and waste energy.

-Set your thermostat as low as you comfortably can.
 Set your heating system at 68-72°F during the day.
-Set it at no more than 60° F at night (higher temperatures are recommended in homes where there are infants, elderly or individuals who are sick).
+Set it at no more than 60°F at night (higher temperatures are recommended in homes where there are infants, elderly or individuals who are sick).
 Also turn it down when you’re away for the day or in bed for the night.
 Close the heating vents to rooms that you’re not using.

-Let the sun help heat your home.
 Open your blinds and drapes during the day and let in warm sunlight.
-Close them at night to keep the heat in.
+Close them at night to keep in the heat.

-Use your fireplace wisely.
-After the fire is completely out, make sure the damper is closed tightly so heated air won’t go up the chimney.
+When using your fireplace, after the fire is completely out, make sure the damper is closed tightly so heated air won’t go up the chimney.

-Close that outside door.
-Just a few seconds with the door open can let in a lot of cold air.
+Close your outside door; just a few seconds with the door open can let in a lot of cold air.

-Wear several layers of loose-fitting clothes that act like insulation to keep in your body heat.
+Wear several layers of loose-fitting clothes; layered clothing can act like insulation to keep in your body heat.